 Mini greenhouse lamp.
 Why not have a mini garden under your lamp and use the light from the lamp to illuminate the greenery; simple yet very pretty.

-Abstract wall lamp.
+Abstract wall decal lamp idea.
 For those who don’t want to settle for simple lamps, you can install wall lamps that are designed like a smoke emitting soft light to illuminate the room.

 Metal dog inspired lamp.
 A fun looking and cute dog lamp which has a body of metal connected at the joints by screws and uses the flex as the collar.